mervin-work/Solidity-Smart-contracts/README.md

 ERC721 NFT TOKENS
 ERC1155 SEMI NFT/FT

-You can use IDE to test this smart contract.
+You can use REMIX ONLINE IDE to use this smart contract.
  - https://remix.ethereum.org/
  - upload this folder
  - you can test it in the remix